imteekay/crafting-frontend/interviews/system-design.md

     - Show a dialog/modal with the error description and the possibility to retry the request
     - 401 - unauthorized: clean the cookies and redirect to the login page
     - 403 - forbidden: redirect to a forbidden page
-- State management:
-  - state contract type
-  - ways to make it easy to access data in the client
-  - Where to store
-    - Real database - request
-    - local storage: only for the specific device
-    - web storage: small data
-    - indexed DB: more complex DB

 ## Going even deeper